nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-UNO FAs (One Financial Advisors app) is a **desktop app for Financial Advisors to manage client's contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, UNO FAs can help you manage and retrieve client's information better than traditional GUI apps.
+UNOFAS (One Financial Advisors app) is a **desktop app for Financial Advisors to manage client's contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, UNOFAS can help you manage and retrieve client's information better than traditional GUI apps.

 **Table of Contents**
 * Quick Start